radubuzatu/Portfolio-Optimization/README.md

 <h4>Solving approach</h4>

 A Genetic Algorithm is used to determine a good solution of Portfolio Optimization Problem.
+The proposed Genetic Algorithm is implemented in C# programming language and Microsoft .NET Framework.

 <h3>Data description</h3>